Measuring collective diffusion properties by counting particles in boxes: Brief introduction to the Countoscope with overlapped boxes

-\paragraph{Number fluctuations in observation boxes.} For both experiments and simulations, we sample fluctuations of the number of particles $N(t)$ within square boxes of size $\Lbox\times \Lbox$ over time. $N(t)$ fluctuates between discrete values as a consequence of particles moving in and out of the box via diffusion (Fig.~\ref{fig:intro}-e).
+For both experiments and simulations, we sample fluctuations in the number of particles $N(t)$ within square boxes of size $\Lbox\times \Lbox$ over time. $N(t)$ fluctuates between discrete values as a consequence of particles moving in and out of the box via diffusion (Fig.~\ref{fig:intro}-e).
 We explore the statistical properties of this random number $N(t)$.
 We can compute the correlation function depending on the lag time $t$ as where $\langle \cdot \rangle$ indicates an average over all boxes and time origins $t_0$ within the acquisition.
-For simplicity, in the following, we write $t_0 = 0$.
+For simplicity in the following we write $t_0 = 0$.
 Notice that when the lag time vanishes, $C_N(0) = \langle N^2 \rangle - \langle N\rangle^2 \equiv \Nvar$.
 Another relevant quantity is the mean squared change in particle number,

 Both statistical quantities will be useful to investigate as they characterize the dynamical relaxation of number fluctuations.
 In Fig.~\ref{fig:overlapped}-a, we plot the mean squared change in particle number, $\DNtt$, for different box sizes in the dilute regime ($\phi = 0.02$). $\DNtt$ first increases in time.
 Starting from an initial condition with $N(0)$ particles in a box, as time goes by, one is more and more likely to see configurations where $N(t)$ is much higher or much smaller than $N(0)$, resulting in an overall increase of the squared difference $(N(t)-N(0))^2$ on average.
-Eventually, there is a complete exchange between particles inside the box with those outside and we observe a plateau.
+Eventually, there is significant exchange between particles inside the box with those outside and we observe a plateau.
 The number of particles at long times is therefore uncorrelated with that in the initial configuration, \textit{i.e.} $C_N(t) \simeq 0$ for long times (Fig.~\ref{fig:overlapped}-b).
 From Eq.~\eqref{eq:nMSD}, the plateau corresponds to the variance $\langle \Delta N (t \rightarrow \infty) \rangle = \ 2 \Nvar$.